Raghuram Rajan defends 80:20, says scheme was brought in to boost free trade

 Replying to questions regarding modification of 80:20 scheme at the time when the regime change was in offing, Rajan said at the effort at the Reserve Bank was to see whether "objective criteria" was being followed while modifying the scheme.
 "So, our job was to see is this done in a reasonable way.
 I have not been able to go back to the circular that were issued and the underlying discussions.
 "What happens in this case is, the department takes care of it and talks to the government and issues them but as governor I do bear responsibility for any actions of the RBI," Rajan said in an interview to CNBC TV18.

-He said "the department of trade in the commerce ministry has a criterion of who it nominates as star exporters, star trading houses, prime exporters and that objective criterion was available and as I understand it, that criterion was then used to say here are the guys who can import".
+He said, "the department of trade in the commerce ministry has a criterion of who it nominates as star exporters, star trading houses, prime exporters and that objective criterion was available and as I understand it, that criterion was then used to say here are the guys who can import".

-The former RBI Governor further said like any constraints that are imposed on a market system, "there would" have been some people who made money and some people who didn't.
+The former RBI Governor further said like any constraints that are imposed on a market system, "There would" have been some people who made money and some people who didn't.
 "The people who didn't make money objected against the people who did make money but the people who made money were objecting against others, this kind of thing keeps going on.
 Ultimately the idea was to bring back free trading, that's what happened and that is a good thing," the former governor said.

 PTI